javalabsfs/javalabsfs.github.io/_docs/01-java.md

 OpenJDK Runtime Environment (build 24.0.1+9-30) OpenJDK 64-Bit Server VM (build 24.0.1+9-30, mixed mode, sharing)
 ```
 , Java is already installed on your computer.
-Skip the instructions below and move on to the next step, installing Git & setting up GitHub, by clicking the arrow on the right.
+Skip the instructions below and move on to the next step, installing Git & setting up GitHub, by using the menu on the left or scrolling up and clicking on the arrow on the right.

 If Java is not installed, download it from [here](https://www.java.com/en/download/) (all operating systems), open it, and follow the instructions.
 Then, if you are using Windows: